 We sat there in the shade of the blue canvas umbrella, trying and failing to stay cool.
 Microscopic beads of perspiration formed on our skin in the heavy humid heat, giving each of us a certain glow we would gladly have done without.

-So today, I still marvel whenever I watch my daughter editing her own digital photos.
-She tweaks colour and light, smoothes out blemishes, and very occasionally, she performs a little digital head surgery to rescue an important image because Aunt Mavis’s eyes were closed in almost every shot.
+I still marvel today, whenever I watch my daughter editing her own digital photos.
+She tweaks colour and light, smoothes out blemishes.
+Very occasionally, she performs a little digital head surgery to rescue an important image because Aunt Mavis’s eyes were closed in almost every shot.
 It’s all about balance; not deception or manipulation.

 But why do we want to record these transitory elements of our lives?
 What do photos do for us?

 Sometimes though, an overriding desire for beauty can cloud or obscure the truth of an image.
-In this age of social media, we can use and manipulate images to create impressions that make us, or our lives, look very shiny, but might not be entirely truthful.
+In this age of social media, we can use and manipulate images to create impressions that make us, or our lives, look very shiny.
+But they might not be entirely truthful.

 Jesus isn’t just a faithful reproduction of God.
 He doesn’t merely resemble him.
 And he’s not a chip off the old block.
 Jesus is God the Son, the spit and image of the invisible God (Col 1:15).

 Even though we are created beings, God made us in his own image, to be like him and relate to him.
-But we rejected this noble status and turned away from his embrace, choosing not to be like him.
-Jesus came to earth in human form—our form—so that we could be reconciled to the Father, for in Jesus we see God (Gen 1:27; 3:1-24; Luke 1:30-35).
+But we rejected this noble status and turned away from his embrace.
+We chose not to be like him.

 Featured image: Photo by Pearl | Lightstock.com